 A Data Center or Internet Data Center is a facility where an organization or a service provider centralizes their necessary computing resources.
-You might have heard about it a lot lately, since the term Data Center has become very common.
-Nowadays, most of the data we manage — from mobile phones, tablets and computers — ends up stored in these Data Centers.
-Actually, many people refer to Data Centers as the Cloud, in a more generic way.
+The term “data center” has become very common, thanks to the role it plays in many of our daily activities.
+Most of the data we receive and send through our mobile phones, tablets and computers ends up stored in these data centers — which many people refer to as “the Cloud”, in a more generic way.

 What does a Data Center look like?

 At Stackscale, we select reference Data Centers in every geographic location we implement.
-Today, we have infrastructure in Madrid, at Interxion MAD2 adn Equinix MD2, and in Amsterdam, at Equinix AM5.
-We have more Data Centers coming soon!
+Today, we have infrastructure in Interxion MAD2, Interxion MAD3 and Equinix MD2 in Madrid, and in Equinix AM5 and NorthC Almere in Amsterdam.
+We have more data centers coming soon!

 Looking for housing or colocation solutions?